 SAN DIEGO (AP) - Business leaders want to promote San Diego as a hub for cyber security technology by tapping into military expertise that’s already prevalent in the area.

-U-T San Diego reports (http://bit.ly/1geNQ0y ) the Economic Development Corp. released a study Thursday highlighting the region’s cyber security prowess.
+U-T San Diego reports (https://bit.ly/1geNQ0y ) the Economic Development Corp. released a study Thursday highlighting the region’s cyber security prowess.

 The report says more than 100 cyber companies - along with the U.S. Navy’s Space and Naval Warfare System Command Center - employ about 6,600 workers locally and generate $1.5 billion in total economic impact.